dominion-dev/dominion-ecs-java/README.md

 ## The Archetype concept

-Dominion implements the so-called _Archetype_ through the <code>DataComposition</code> class, an aggregation of component types of which an entity can be made of.
+Dominion implements the so-called _Archetype_ concept through the <code>DataComposition</code> class, an aggregation of component types of which an entity can be made of.

 In an ECS, the Archetype is a way to organize and manage entities based on their components.
 It provides a structured